google/python-fire/doc/using-cli.md

 ## Basic usage

-Every Fire command (even just running your Fire CLI with no arguments) always corresponds to a Python component.
+Every Fire command corresponds to a Python component.

-This can be any Python component, e.g. an object, a function, a class, or a module.
-To see what Python component a Fire command corresponds to, append `-- --help` to the command.
-For example, to see what Python component the command `widget whack` corresponds to, run `widget whack -- --help`.
-To see what Python component the command `widget whack 5` corresponds to, run `widget whack 5 -- --help`.
-To see what Python component the command `widget` corresponds to, run `widget -- --help`.

-When you first go to use a Fire CLI you're unfamiliar with, let's say it is called `widget`, start by seeing what Python component the command corresponds to without any arguments, by calling `widget -- --help`.
+The simplest Fire command consists of running your program with no additional arguments.
+This command corresponds to the Python component you called the `Fire` function on.
+If you did not supply an object in the call to `Fire`, then the context in which `Fire` was called will be used as the Python component.

+You can append `-- --help` to any command to see what Python component it corresponds to, as well as the various ways in which you can extend the command.
+Flags are always separated from the Fire command by an isolated `--` in order to distinguish between flags and named arguments.

+Given a Fire command that corresponds to a Python object, you can extend that command to access a member of that object, call it with arguments if it is a function, instantiate it if it is a class, or index into it if it is a list.

-The following sections discuss how you can write a Fire command corresponding to whatever Python component you're looking for.
+Read on to learn about how you can write a Fire command corresponding to whatever Python component you're looking for.

 ### Accessing members of an object